JanHerca/urantiapedia/output/wikijs/en/article/David_Glass/Reflective_Meditation_on_Cosmic_Meanings.md

 Possibly, the phenomenon of fusion will most radically change for us the meanings which we now have regarding God and reality and our relationship with and within them.
 We will no longer be faith sons of the Father, we shall be ascending sons of God.

-Four of the most significant changes are listed in one brief paragraph. ([UB 112:7.1](/en/The_Urantia_Book/112#p7_1)) Fusion with this fragment [of God means that we immediately become the beneficiaries of these incomparable treasures: (1) “fixation of divinity quality.”
+Four of the most significant changes are listed in one brief paragraph. (<a id="a100_73"></a>[UB 112:7.1](/en/The_Urantia_Book/112#p7_1)) Fusion with this fragment [of God means that we immediately become the beneficiaries of these incomparable treasures: (1) “fixation of divinity quality.”
 After fusion we are the Adjuster, a Solitary Messenger states, and Adjusters are of the purest divinity.
 No longer will we fluctuate between our mortal and immortal components, for we will no longer be “mort-als” — beings subject to physical [mort] death.
 We become and shall forever remain divine in quality; (2) “past-eternal experience and memory” — think of that!
 The Adjuster is eternal and has had an existence prior to the personalization of the 21 Ancients of Days and indeed was individuated from the I AM “before” the personification of the Universal Father-Thought Adjusters are prepersonal; (3) immortality-another aspect of our Godlikeness; and (4) a phase of qualified potential absoluteness.
 What is the _meaning_ of such a statement?
 This absoluteness is potential now.
 Since all absoluteness is eternal, that potential will ever be actualizing in our endless future universe careers.
 This absoluteness is all we will ever need throughout the ages of Supremacy and Ultimacy and on to the infinite absoluteness of the Cosmos Infinite itself.
 This _means_ that through fusion we have become one with the absolute foundations of the universe; with the Absolute willful Cause of the universe.

 The deep well of the _meaning_ of ourselves and of reality will never run dry because we shall have penetrated the bottom of the well of our finite potential and discovered the ever-fresh subterranean streams of life and love — of the subliminal God.